Content Types in SfAvatarView

 }![]()

-You can set the initials only in the group view by setting the InitialsMemberPath alone.
-It is demonstrated in the following code sample.
+Set the initials only in the group view by using the InitialsMemberPath alone.
+The following example shows how this is done.

 <ContentPage.BindingContext>